Orthodontic Disorders

 Class lll Malocclusions, Reverse Bite

-Reverse bite or Class III bite can affect the way you chew and is more common in Asians; following are some adult cases successfully treated with removing 2 premolars in the lower jaw or without any extractions.
-Severe cases need surgical correction and nearly half of adult cases requiring jaw surgery are Class III malocclusion, for some of these cases we can use TADs or mini-implants to correct the case without surgery
+A reverse bite, or Class III bite, can affect the way you chew and is more common among Asian populations.
+The following are some adult cases successfully treated by removing two premolars in the lower jaw or without any extractions.

-Olkun HK, Borzabadi-Farahani A*, Uçkan S (2019) Orthognathic Surgery Treatment Need in a Turkish Adult Population: A Retrospective Study.
+*Orthognathic Surgery Treatment Need in a Turkish Adult Population: A Retrospective Study.
 Int.
 J. Environ.
 Res.
-Public Health 16, 1881.
+Public Health 2019;16, 1881.

-Eslamipour F , Borzabadi-Farahani A*, Le BT, Shahmoradi M (2017) A retrospective analysis of dentofacial deformities and orthognathic surgeries.
-Annals of Maxillofacial Surgery 7(1); 73-77.
+*A retrospective analysis of dentofacial deformities and orthognathic surgeries.
+Annals of Maxillofacial Surgery 2017;7(1); 73-77.

-Harrington C, Gallagher JR, Borzabadi-Farahani A* (2015) A retrospective analysis of dentofacial deformities and orthognathic surgeries using the index of orthognathic functional treatment need (IOFTN).
-International Journal of Pediatric Otorhinolaryngology 79(7):1063-1066.
+*A retrospective analysis of dentofacial deformities and orthognathic surgeries using the index of orthognathic functional treatment need (IOFTN).
+International Journal of Pediatric Otorhinolaryngology 2015; 79(7):1063-1066.